 A well-earned rest

-When Michael and I retired from work in December 2013 it was a huge change in our lives.
-Michael had worked in the Trauma and Orthopaedic operating theatres of the University Hospital of Wales for forty years while I had been an A&E radiographer there for thirty-five.
+When Mr B and I retired from paid work in December 2013 it was a huge change in our lives.
+We had both worked at the sharp end of the NHS stick – Mr B for forty years, I for thirty-five.
 Life had been busy!
 But that December day was a milestone for another reason – it was also the day we left the house that had been our family home for over 22 years.
 In a way this double whammy was a good thing because it stopped us becoming too maudlin over one or other of the events, both of which rock your sense of reality!

 Before I left work and Cardiff behind, several friends had suggested that I write a blog so that they could keep up with the goings-on in our lives.
 They were so sure that we’d be having an adventurous time!
 For a while I forgot about the idea but then started wondering if it was something I’d like to do – instead of lengthy posts on Facebook, I could fill a page with ramblings and photographs!

 And for a while it worked, but six years on life has changed in so many ways that this blogsite also has to change.
 So here goes!